 It is best practice to have many useful images for each product.
 When creating images for your products think about what a customer would want to look at if they were to pick that product up in a high street store.

 Good descriptions of the product further help you to assist customers in understanding what the product looks like, as well as explaining some of the key features of the item.
+This will also help your products show up in search.

 The following are just some of the elements that could appear in your product descriptions to help your customer in their shopping experience: